MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/extent-class.md

 ##  <a name="rank_constant"></a>numero di dimensioni

-Archivia il numero di dimensioni dell'oggetto 'estensione'.
+Archivia il numero di dimensioni dell'oggetto 'extent'.

 ### <a name="syntax"></a>Sintassi